Tycoon Ongpin says Philippines persecuting him for Arroyo links

 Ongpin's legal counsel, Rodolfo Ma.
 Ponferrada, said in a statement there was no reason to freeze the bank accounts because there was nothing the government was seeking to recover.
 Ongpin had fully paid the loans from DBP of around 660 million pesos ($16 million) with interest well before maturity, he said.

+Ponferrada said, adding the order was based on "inaccuracies and wrong information".

-The freeze, requested by the government's Anti-Money Laundering Council, can be extended by up to six months and involves accounts with 20 banks and financial institutions, including top local banks BDO Unibank Inc (BDO.PS), Metropolitan Bank & Trust Co (MBT.PS), Bank of the Philippine Islands (BPI.PS) and local units of foreign banks Citibank N.A.
-(C.N) and HSBC (HSBA.L).
+The freeze, requested by the government's Anti-Money Laundering Council, can be extended by up to six months and involves accounts with 20 banks and financial institutions, including top local banks BDO Unibank Inc, Metropolitan Bank & Trust Co, Bank of the Philippine Islands and local units of foreign banks Citibank N.A. and HSBC.

 The order by the Court of Appeals illustrates the growing reach of President Benigno Aquino's anti-corruption drive in a country long plagued by endemic graft.